Sick of It All

 Sick of It All is an American hardcore punk band formed in 1986 in Queens, New York City.
 The band's lineup consists of brothers Lou and Pete Koller on lead vocals and guitars respectively, Armand Majidi on drums, and Craig Setari on bass.
 Sick of It All is considered a major part of the New York hardcore scene, and by 2020, the band had sold at least half a million records worldwide.

 Though their 1989 debut album Blood, Sweat and No Tears was a moderate success, Sick of It All did not achieve commercial success until later albums.
 After the release of their second album Just Look Around in 1992, East West Records saw the band's potential and signed them in 1993.
-Sick of It All's third and major label debut album, Scratch the Surface, was released in 1994 to critical acclaim and included the singles "Scratch the Surface" and "Step Down" (the video for the latter single would also be featured in the 1995 Beavis and Butt-head episode "Premature Evacuation").
-Their 1997 follow-up Built to Last was also highly acclaimed.
-Despite the success of Built to Last, Sick of It All was dropped from East West and signed in 1998 to Fat Wreck Chords, which released the band's next three albums.
-The band was dropped from the label in 2005, when they signed to Abacus Records, a subsidiary of Century Media.
+Sick of It All's third and major label debut album, Scratch the Surface, was released in 1994 to critical acclaim and included the singles "Scratch the Surface" and "Step Down".
+They released one more album on East West, 1997's Built to Last, before signing with Fat Wreck Chords in 1998, which released the band's next three studio albums.
+They signed to Abacus Records afterwards, a subsidiary of Century Media.
 This label released their eighth studio album Death to Tyrants in 2006 to positive reviews (Abacus eventually went out of business, though Sick of It All would remain on Century Media, which released the band's next three albums).
-Sick of It All's latest album, Wake the Sleeping Dragon!, was released in 2018 and is the band's first release on Fat Wreck Chords in 15 years.
+Sick of It All's latest album, Wake the Sleeping Dragon!, was released in 2018.